alirezamirian/jui/README.md

 🧬: higher level "molecule" components that capture a common usage of two or more atomic components, together.

-1. Not exactly a list feature.
-But more about checking feasibility of it
-2. It seems in Intellij UI, such menu lists are only used in popups.
+1. It seems in Intellij UI, such menu lists are only used in popups.
 Maybe only FlatSpeedSearchPopup
-3. Most probably will not be implemented.
+2. Most probably will not be implemented.
-4. Keyboard shortcuts for resizing windows depend on action system implementation and not done yet.
-   Also "Remove from sidebar" doesn't fit with how tool windows is implemented at the moment.

 [//]: # "TODO: Contribution: - document code generation commands"